developerforce/salesforce-slack-starter-kit/README.md

 # App Architecture

+## System Architecture

 The image below shows the systems involved in the application.

 ![App Architecture](./docs/images/app_architecture.png)

-Heroku acts as middleware and hosts the Blot Node.js app that connects to Slack APIs and Salesforce APIs.
-The Heroku App is stateless and does not persists any Salesforce data.
+Heroku acts as middleware and hosts the Node.js app that connects to Slack APIs (through Bolt) and Salesforce APIs (through jsforce).

-You will need to allocate an integration user in Salesforce to manage user mappings between Slack and Salesforce.
-This mapping is securely stored in the Slack Authentication object in Salesforce.

-Credentials needed to establish the first-time connection to Salesforce for user mapping between Salesforce and Slack are managed through Heroku environment variables.

 You can watch this short [video](https://www.youtube.com/watch?v=x0i7UNuMTAM) to get familar with the app system architecture.

-## Installation
+The needed configuration for connecting to Slack and Salesforce is securely managed through Heroku environment variables.

+## Heroku App <-> Salesforce

+The scaffolded app uses jsforce and the [OAuth 2.0 Web Server Flow for Web App Integration ](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_web_server_flow.htm&type=5) flow to connect to Salesforce.
+This flow is the one recommended to implement user to user integrations.
+With this flow each individual user needs to authorize.
+The auth tokens need to be persisted, so the app can perform subsequent requests on behalf of the user.

+We store the tokens securely in a Salesforce custom object called Slack_Authentication\_\_c:

+Slack_Authentication\_\_c
+├── Access_Token\_\_c
+├── Refresh_Token\_\_c
+├── Slack_User_ID\_\_c
+├── User\_\_c

+On each request, the app needs to query this table to guess if the user is already authorized.
+Although in reality, it first tries to retrieve this info from a cache that we've implemented to improve performance.
+As at this stage we don't know if the user is authorized yet, we need to use the [OAuth 2.0 JWT Bearer Flow for Server-to-Server Integration](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_jwt_flow.htm&type=5) flow to execute the query.

+Once authorized, the app uses the stored auth and refresh tokens to perform requests to Salesforce on behalf oof the authorized user.

+## Heroku App <-> Slack

+The Heroku App connects to Slack using Bolt.js.

 ## Prerequisites

-You will need the following to deploy this sample app.
+To run the scaffolding script you will need:

 - `git` (download [here](https://git-scm.com/downloads))
 - `node` >= 14 (download [here](https://nodejs.org/en/download/))